-The Loyola University Maryland Counseling Center is excited to offer a social work internship to 2nd year clinical students at the University of Maryland Baltimore, School of Social Work.
-The internship is a 24-hour-a-week position that follows the UMB SSW advanced field schedule of Tu-W-Th from September through May.
-A required, one-week orientation will be held at the end of August in conjunction with the psychology externship program.
+The Loyola University Maryland Counseling Center is excited to offer an in-person social work internship to 2nd year clinical students at the University of Maryland Baltimore, School of Social Work and Salisbury University School of Social Work.
+The internship is a 24-hour-a-week position from September through May.
+A required orientation will be held at the end of August.

 Interns will provide individual counseling and psychotherapy to undergraduate and graduate students with a wide range of psycho-social and emotional concerns, within the context of a short-term treatment model.
 With the support of their supervisors, interns will explore a range of theoretical orientations; ethical practice; therapeutic relationship building; the psychological change and healing process; cultural humility; and crisis intervention.